IP and Trademark — why they’re important

 For many businesses, your brand is an important part of your business identity.

-He further provides that a registered trademark gives you the ability to assert or enforce an exclusive right against others who use marks that are similar to or exactly like the registered trademark of your business.
+A registered trademark gives you the ability to assert or enforce an exclusive right against others who use marks that are similar to or exactly like the registered trademark of your business.

 Copyright is an IP that is automatic and provides protection when an owner’s original expression of ideas or creative concepts are documented electronically or on paper.
 Copyright can be in the form of books, art, film, computer programs, drawings, music and broadcasts.